ArminZol/onesearch/README.md

 	}
 ]
 ```

+It will also store `settings.json` which stores the settings used to create the Dictionary so the engine can clean the query in the same way

 # Corpus Access (Module 5)
 By creating the `preprocessed.json` file in that format, it can be ingested by Django, and will then have native access Django's MySQL database for simple native access.